write-this-way/dallas-co-autopsies/README.md

 * Filtering & analysis

 # Limitations of the data
-## Types of deaths that can be analyzed
+* Types of deaths that can be analyzed

 # Troubleshooting the data

-# What can I do with this data?
+* Accuracy
+* "Interviewing" the data

+## Potential projects

+# Secrets of Dallas' dead
 https://interactives.dallasnews.com/2018/secrets-dallas-dead/